 Joseph Galasso has many resources including the thorough investigation of every aspect of a criminal case to determine the best possible strategies to use in your unique defense.
 We will personally work along side you to get your armed robbery charges dismissed or reduced through a negotiated plea arrangement or take your case to a jury trial, if necessary.

-Call an Experienced Criminal Defense Attorney
+Call an Experienced Armed Robbery Defense Attorney

 If you have been charged with Armed Robbery it is in your best interest to: